SpiralDevelopment/Awesome-Crypto-Trading/README.md

  * [BlockFolio](https://blockfolio.com/) - Mobile cryptocurrency portfolio tracker app.
  * [CoinTracking](https://cointracking.info/) - CoinTracking is a portfolio tracking platform with tax report generation tool.
- * [TokenTax](https://tokentax.co/) - Token Tax is a tax-focused piece of software which will calculate your crypto taxes in addition to your full income.
+ * [TokenTax](https://tokentax.co/) - Token Tax is a tax-focused software which will calculate your crypto taxes in addition to your full income.

-# Market Analysis
-## Fundamental Analysis
-## On-chain Analysis
-## ICO Analysis
-## Data Analytics Platforms

 # Trading Tools
 ## Events and News Aggregators